 In-Person Hearings

 Has the lack of in-person hearings been raised as an issue by any party to a case?

+Comment from George Kirikos: I'd remove this question entirely.
+Or, if it's kept, this should open up far more serious due process concerns, like lack of cross-examination of witnesses, discovery, etc.

 Withdrawal